lukfd/farmerselevator/README.md

 # Farmers Elevator

-Version 0.0.4
+Version 0.0.5
-started on October 2021 - now for addition of SocketIO
+started on November 2021 - now for bug fixes, addition of payments, pdf and emails

 *Authors: Luca and Daniel*